 The Primagen's Personal Minions

-Trooper -- Well-armoured mutants equipped with a laser rifle and mini-gun.
+Trooper -- Well-armored mutants equipped with a laser rifle and mini-gun.

 Bio-Bot -- These creatures are cyborgs equipped with a laser rifle.